DiadES logo

 Anglers with DiadES hats on

-Collaborating with commercial fishers and other state bodies
+Working with commercial fishers and other state bodies

 We will also be looking for information on both species by checking discarded fish data from commercial landings and from surveys done by other marine state fisheries bodies, the Marine Institute, an Bord Iascaigh Mhara (BIM) and the Sea Fisheries Protection Agency (SFPA).